View our entire library of updates and reviews on Cognos new features.

 There were some usability improvements, some sorting improvements.

-So, this is an offering that is, is being made available in conjunction with Cognos and or Planning Analytics.
+So, this is an offering that is being made available in conjunction with Cognos and or Planning Analytics.

 And it’s really about being able to break down all those silos that you have with your different analytics tools, Because most of us know we do There are multiple tools that we’re using, and this is allows you to put all of those onto the same web portal, the same dashboards.
 So, you can even have content from other vendors on here, mixed with your cargos content.